Selwyn Range, N of Valemount

-When the Province of British Columbia made this mountain a memorial to Terry Fox, at 2651 metres in altitude it was the highest unnamed peak in British Columbia within sight of a public highway.
-The dedication ceremony, in September 1981, was attended by B.C. premier Bill Bennett.
+When the Province of British Columbia made this mountain a memorial to Terry Fox, at 2651 metres in altitude it was the highest unnamed peak in B.C. within sight of a public highway.
+The dedication ceremony in September 1981 was attended by B.C. premier Bill Bennett.